v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/caller-information.md

  Atrybuty informacji o obiekcie wywołującym nie czynią parametru opcjonalnym.
 Zamiast tego wpływają na domyślną wartość, która jest przekazywana, gdy argument zostanie pominięty.

  Wartości informacji o obiekcie wywołującym są emitowane jako literały do języka pośredniego (IL, Intermediate Language) w czasie kompilacji.
-W przeciwieństwie do wyników <xref:System.Exception.StackTrace%2A> właściwość dla wyjątków, na wyniki nie ma wpływu zasłanianie.
+Unlike the results of the <xref:System.Exception.StackTrace%2A> property for exceptions, the results aren't affected by obfuscation.

  Można jawnie dostarczyć opcjonalne argumenty do sterowania informacjami o obiekcie wywołującym lub ukryć te informacje.

-### <a name="MEMBERNAMES"></a> Nazwy elementów członkowskich
+### <a name="MEMBERNAMES"></a> Member Names
- Możesz użyć `CallerMemberName` atrybutu, aby uniknąć określania nazwy elementu członkowskiego jako `String` argument wywoływanej metody.
-Korzystając z tej techniki, można uniknąć problemu, **Refaktoryzacja zmiany nazwy** nie zmienia `String` wartości.
+ You can use the `CallerMemberName` attribute to avoid specifying the member name as a `String` argument to the called method.
+By using this technique, you avoid the problem that **Rename Refactoring** doesn't change the `String` values.
 Jest to szczególnie przydatne w następujących zadaniach:

 - Używanie procedur do śledzenia i diagnostycznych.

-- Implementowanie <xref:System.ComponentModel.INotifyPropertyChanged> interfejs podczas wiązania danych.
+- Implementing the <xref:System.ComponentModel.INotifyPropertyChanged> interface when binding data.
 Ten interfejs umożliwia właściwości obiektu powiadamianie powiązanego formantu, że właściwość zmieniła się, dzięki czemu formant może wyświetlić zaktualizowane informacje.
-Bez `CallerMemberName` atrybutu, należy określić nazwę właściwości jako literał.
+Without the `CallerMemberName` attribute, you must specify the property name as a literal.

- W poniższej tabeli przedstawiono składowej, nazwy, które są zwracane, gdy używasz `CallerMemberName` atrybutu.
+ The following chart shows the member names that are returned when you use the `CallerMemberName` attribute.

 |Wywołanie ma miejsce w|Wynikowa nazwa elementu członkowskiego|
 |-------------------------|------------------------|